n-kamata/ObjectDetection/README.md

 Using Waymo datasets, I have tried to split data following 90:10 ratio.
 Actually, 86 files in `training` and 10 files in `val` folders.

 ### Visualization
-I use jupyter nootebook to visualize our analisys and test result with with Firefox or Google chrome.
+I use jupyter notebook to visualize our analysis and test result with with Firefox or Google chrome.

 ```
 jupyter notebook --port 3002 --ip=0.0.0.0 --allow-root